-Want to explore seminary study without applying?
+Want to explore seminary study before applying?

 At AMBS, students may take up to two courses without having been admitted to one of the seminary's degree or certificate programs, with a limit of one course per term.
-A nonadmitted student's first AMBS course is 50 percent off of regular tuition rates.
+A nonadmitted student's first AMBS course is 50 percent off regular tuition rates.